 This is exactly what this program does.
 It uses the most recent version of ERISA library – v1.07e (although it hasn't changed for years).

 It has simple command line options.
-For the most part you'll just need these two commands: For more info see the program's help screen.
+For the most part you'll just need these two commands:

-Download ERISA Compressor (315 downloads).
+Download ERISA Compressor

 The Cotomi Decompressor